Ashan460/Demo-Project/README.md

 # Demo-Project
-Demo project to learn git
+Demo project to learn git by Ashan